Here's the deal:

 Did you know that your cable or internet provider may be your key to free WiFi on the go?

-You can choose to lower the resolution within each streaming app, however, if you prefer to watch in HD your best bet is to restrict your viewing to WiFi only.
+You can choose to lower the resolution within each streaming app, however, if you prefer to watch streaming video in HD your best bet is to restrict your viewing to WiFi only.
 You should also be saving app downloads for WiFi.
 Spending the evening at a friend's house?
 Be sure to nab their WiFi password.
 It's an extra step, but one that could save you big.

 Use your Internet away from home: Did you know that your cable or internet provider may be your key to free WiFi on the go?
 Some providers, like Comcast Internet, include the use of their WiFi hotspots as long as you're subscribed to their cable service.
 Verizon also offers such a perk.
 Simply go into your WiFi networks while out and about and find your provider in the list.
 You'll then be able to sign into the network using your cable television account info.
+This is a major score because it means you won't need to waste data using a personal hotspot on your phone.

 4. Take Your Streaming Offline